Native title in Australia: 1988–1992 – Mabo

-Mabo v Queensland (No 2) (1992) was the foundational case for native title in Australia.
-In 1992 the doctrine of terra nullius confirmed in Milirrpum v Nabalco was overruled by the High Court in Mabo v Queensland (No 2), which recognised the Meriam people of Murray Island (Mer) in the Torres Straits as native title holders over part of their traditional lands.
-The Court repudiated the notion of absolute sovereignty over Australia to the Crown at the moment of European settlement.
-The Court held, rather, that native title existed without originating from the Crown.
-Native title would remain in effect unless extinguished by a loss of connection to the land.

-Justice Gerard Brennan in this landmark decision stated:
+Mabo v Queensland (No 2) (1992) established the foundation for native title in Australia.
+In 1992 the rejection of native title in Milirrpum v Nabalco was overruled by the High Court in Mabo v Queensland (No 2), which recognised the Meriam people of Murray Island (Mer) in the Torres Strait as native title holders over part of their traditional lands.
+The Court rejected the notion that all Indigenous rights to land were abolished upon acquisition of sovereignty over Australia.
+The Court held that native title rights continued to exist, and that these rights existed by virtue of the continuing connection of Indigenous People to land, independent from a grant from the Crown.
+Native title would continue to exist as long as traditional laws and customs continue to be observed, unless the rights were otherwise extinguished by an incompatible grant by the Crown.
+Justice Gerard Brennan delivered the lead judgment in this landmark decision, stating:

 However, when the tide of history has washed away any real acknowledgment of traditional law and any real observance of traditional customs, the foundation of native title has disappeared.
 Thus although over some parts of Australia native title has been lost, in large areas of the nation's interior, native title could be recognised.

 As Justice Brennan stated in Mabo (No. 2), "native title has its origin and is given its content by the traditional laws acknowledged by and the customs observed by the Aboriginal inhabitants of a territory".

 1993 – Native Title Act 1993

-One year after the recognition of the legal concept of native title in Mabo, the Keating Government formalised the recognition by legislation with the enactment by the Australian Parliament of the Native Title Act 1993.
+One year after the recognition of the legal concept of native title in Mabo (No 2), the Keating government formalised the recognition by legislation with the enactment by the Australian Parliament of the Native Title Act 1993.
 The Act attempted to clarify the legal position of landholders and the processes to be followed for native title to be claimed, protected and recognised through the courts.
 The Act also established the National Native Title Tribunal.

 Wik and 1998 amendment

 1996 – Wik

-After the Mabo decision, uncertainty surrounded whether native title claims over pastoral leases would extinguish these leases.
+After the Mabo decision it was uncertain as to whether the granting of pastoral leases would extinguish native title.
 The Wik Decision in 1996 clarified the uncertainty.
 The court found that the statutory pastoral leases (which cover some 40% of the Australian land mass) under consideration by the court did not bestow rights of exclusive possession on the leaseholder.
 As a result, native title rights could co-exist, depending on the terms and nature of the particular pastoral lease.
-Where there was a conflict of rights, the rights under the pastoral lease would extinguish the remaining native title rights.
+Where there was a conflict of rights, the rights under the pastoral lease would prevail over native title rights.